t-schreibs/sound-accumulator/content/releases/Helens/Teeth.md

 ${infoTable}

 ## About
-Teeth was recorded in a basement and is filled with '90s-inflected raw vocals, yells, wall of sound guitars, and plenty of reverb.
+Teeth is filled with '90s-inflected raw vocals, yells, wall of sound guitars, and plenty of reverb.